nhudinh2103/etlt-pipeline-google-cloud/README.md

 - Uses `committer_email` as a reliable identifier
   > **Why email instead of ID?** GitHub API may return null values for `committer_id` in repository commits.
 Email addresses provide a more reliable way to track commit activity.
 - Key metrics:
-  - Time dimensions: Links to both date and time for flexible analysis
+  - All date and time related columns are in GMT+7 timezone (for Vietnamese users)
   - `commit_count`: Number of commits in the time period
   - Partitioned by date (dt=YYYY-MM-DD) for optimal query performance